RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistry.sol/abstract.BuilderRegistry.md

 whitelist builder and create its gauge

-_reverts if it is not called by the governor address or authorized changer reverts if is already whitelisted reverts if it is not KYCApproved reverts if it has a gauge associated_
+_reverts if it is not called by the governor address or authorized changer reverts if is already whitelisted reverts if it has a gauge associated_

 ```solidity
 function whitelistBuilder(address builder_) external onlyGovernorOrAuthorizedChanger returns (Gauge gauge_);